manguito-blue-education/GitHubClassroomScraper/README.md

 # GitHub Classroom Scraper

-Scraper for obtaining information about activities from a GitHub classroom.
+CLI scraper for obtaining information about activities from a GitHub classroom.

 ## Requirements